310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
-I had no idea there was an area in our country with this kinda insane landscape.
+I had no idea there was an area in our country with such an unbelievable landscape.[^26]
-{% endbubble %}

-{% bubble Chiaki norsmile %}
-You could actually just turn this scenery itself into a tourist attraction… It sort of reminds me of the Gunkanjima I saw in a video before.[^25]
-{% endbubble %}

-{% bubble Kanata northinking %}
-which was “gunkanjima” again? is it the [island] with a lot of bunnies?
-{% endbubble %}

-{% bubble Chiaki %}
-I believe you’re thinking of Okunoshima, in Hiroshima.[^26] But yeah, it’s something similar to that.
-It’s an island that was kept hidden from the world for a long time due to various reasons.
 {% endbubble %}

 {% bubble Shinobu nod %}